If you've improved your credit score, you may be able to renegotiate your loan rate and terms with your lender. Find out how to renegotiate your loan.

 How Does a Credit Card Affect Your Credit Score?

-Your credit score is a number representing your credit worth and ability to pay back a loan.
+Your credit score number ranges between 300 – 900 and represents your credit worth and ability to pay back a loan.
 This score fluctuates depending on certain purchasing behaviors and actions.
 Failure to pay your credit card bill on time or with the minimum amount will result in a decrease in your credit score.
 However, by paying on time and in full (or the minimum amount), your credit score will increase proving you’re responsible and worthy of a line of credit.
 It gives you the opportunity to work on improving your credit history and increasing your eligibility.
 Thus, it’s clear that having a credit card can be good or bad for your credit score, it just depends on how you use it.

 Check out this infographic for more information on what affects your credit score.